 General

-Yellow-fronted Canary: Small finch with green-gray upperparts and bright yellow underparts and rump.
-Crown and nape are gray, eyebrow and cheek are yellow, dark malar stripe.
+Yellow-fronted Canary: Small, short-tailed finch with green-gray upperparts and bright yellow underparts and rump.
+Crown and nape are gray; eyebrow and cheek are yellow; dark malar stripe.
 Conical bill is pale.
-Sexes similar, female and juvenile are more dull.
-Female has a necklace of small black dots around neck.
+Sexes are similar.
+Female is more gray or dull; necklace of small black dots around neck; face pattern not as defined, more gray; underparts are a duller yellow.
+Juvenile is similar to female, has deeper gray on the head and underparts.
+Rump is a dull green-yellow; tips of median and greater wing coverts are pale buff or yellow-buff.

 Range and Habitat

-Yellow-fronted Canary: Introduced to the Hawaiian Islands of Oahu, Molokai, and Hawaii at the end of the 1960's.
-Found in dry open woodlands and cultivated areas.
-Native to Africa south of the Sahara Desert.
+Yellow-fronted Canary: Towards the end of the 1960s, this species was introduced to the Hawaiian Islands of Oahu, Molokai, and Hawaii, where they maintain resident colonies.
+They can be found in dry, open woodlands and also in cultivated areas.
+This species is native to Africa in areas south of the Sahara Desert.

 Breeding and Nesting